-Donegal pick under-21 squad for Dr McKenna Cup campaign which starts on Sunday
+Donegal pick U21 squad for Dr McKenna Cup campaign which starts on Sunday

 -